 The most anticipated trip from my entire life was getting to see the Great Pyramid of Giza, I imagined myself standing next to it and looking at one of the greatest creation made by menkind.
 It’s safe to say that between what I imagined and the reality was a bit of a difference.

-In the 30 minutes that we got to stay around the Big Pyramid, we were constantly annoyed by street vendors that didn’t really want to sell, but try to trick you or steal from you.
-We were advised by our guide to staying away from them since they are skilled in tricking tourists.
+In the 30 minutes that we got to stay around the Big Pyramid, we were constantly annoyed by street vendors that didn’t really want to sell, but try to trick or steal from us.
+We were advised by our guide to keeping our distance from them since they are skilled in tricking tourists.
 We did manage to go into the small pyramid (this one is included, for entering the big one you have to pay extra) and we were disappointed by the fact that there is nothing left in them.
-My imagination of staying in front of such a masterpiece and really enjoying the view was ruined by some many people constantly trying to sell things to and the fact that there were others riding skinny hoses and beating them, along with the fact that many carved their names in the blocks and climbing on them even if that is not permitted.
+My imagination of staying in front of such a masterpiece and really enjoying the view was ruined by some many people constantly trying to sell things to and the fact that others were riding skinny hoses and beating them, along with the fact that many carved their names in the blocks and climbing on them even if that is not permitted.

-We then went to the Sphinx were due to the fact that we requested extra time, we also managed to see it closer and not only from near the bus.
+We then went to the Sphinx were since we requested extra time, we also managed to see it closer and not only from near the bus.
 Over here the story is the same, so many street vendors and people saying that they just want to take a picture for you, but as soon as you hand them your phone they start asking for money and might even refuse giving it back unless you pay them.
 All the beauty that this place is shadowed by the fact that you cannot let your guard down.

 In the end, we were taken to a factory shop, where they presented how they make oils and perfumes and try to sell you some, the price starts at 25$.
 I didn’t buy any, but as I understood from others those are only a tourist trap.
 Also, this is the place we stayed the most from the entire trip, the mummies weren’t important to them, but the perfume shop was (!!!??!??!?!!!).
 Again, here in the streets of Giza, I saw the most disgusting and filthy place, garbage all over the place, people fighting in the streets, kids screaming, people on horses beating the animals that were so skinny it hurt looking at.
 I was so disappointed by the lack of respect they show to everything around them.
 Unfortunately, the Egyptians that created the pyramids are long dead and gone, they were conquered first by the Greeks and later after the 600BC by the Arabian people.